VSharapov/py-segfault/README.md

 Of course speed isn't all that C offers, you can do other amazing things, like access whatever memory you want.
 Damn the torpedoes!

+So next time some snobby systems developer points to a segfault and asks "[Can your python do this?!][3]" show them what's up.

 Installation
 ------------